Tony-Gfgg/To-Do-List/README.md

 Reset - Removes all items from the list.

-Settings - Allows you to change the listing type.
+Settings - Allows you to change settings like the list limit and listing type.

+Info - Shows info about the list and current settings.

-If any issues occur, please let me know :)
+If any issues occur, please let me know!